alyssakrouson/airlinesSchedule/README.md

 # Airlines Schedule
 1. Download .py file and .csv files to desired location
-2. Run .py file on desired software and run the file
+2. Run .py file on desired software and run the main() function
 3. Answer prompts as followed
 4. Type in name of .csv file
 5. Choose flight number